 This circular harbor on the Gulf Paradiso belongs to the resort town of Ricco, Italy.
-Its colorful houses are dotted along the lush, green cliffs overhanging the Ligurian Sea.
-Tragically, it was almost completely destroyed during bombing in World War II.
-It is most famous for Focaccia col formaggio.
-It consists of Stracchino, a local cream cheese, sandwiched between thin dough and baked for about eight minutes.
-Manuelina’s family restaurant still serves it since the 19th century.
+Colorful houses punctuate the lush, green cliffs overhanging the Ligurian Sea.
+Tragically, Recco was almost completely destroyed during bombings in World War II.
+The community is famous for focaccia col formaggio.
+The delicious treat consists of stracchino (a local cream cheese) sandwiched between thin dough and baked for about eight minutes.
+Manuelina’s family restaurant has served it since the 19th century.